kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

 - `reclaimWithinCohort` determines whether a pending Workload can preempt Workloads from other ClusterQueues in the cohort that are using more than their nominal quota.
-Possible values are:
+The possible values are:

-	  - `Never` (default): do not preempt workloads in the cohort.
+	  - `Never` (default): do not preempt Workloads in the cohort.
-	  - `LowerPriority`: if the pending workload fits within the nominal quota of its ClusterQueue, only preempt workloads in the cohort that have lower priority than the pending Workload.
+	  - `LowerPriority`: if the pending Workload fits within the nominal quota of its ClusterQueue, only preempt Workloads in the cohort that have lower priority than the pending Workload.
-	  - `Any`: if the pending workload fits within the nominal quota of its ClusterQueue, preempt any Workload in the cohort, irrespective of priority.
+	  - `Any`: if the pending Workload fits within the nominal quota of its ClusterQueue, preempt any Workload in the cohort, irrespective of priority.

 - `withinClusterQueue` determines whether a pending Workload that doesn't fit within the nominal quota for its ClusterQueue, can preempt active Workloads in the ClusterQueue.
-Possible values are:
+The possible values are:

-  - `Never` (default): do not preempt workloads in the ClusterQueue.
+  - `Never` (default): do not preempt Workloads in the ClusterQueue.
-  - `LowerPriority`: only preempt workloads in the ClusterQueue that have lower priority than the pending Workload.
+  - `LowerPriority`: only preempt Workloads in the ClusterQueue that have lower priority than the pending Workload.

 Note that an incoming Workload can preempt Workloads both within the ClusterQueue and the cohort.
-Kueue implements heuristics to preempt as few Workloads as possible, prefering Workloads with these characteristics:
+Kueue implements heuristics to preempt as few Workloads as possible, preferring Workloads with these characteristics:
 - Workloads belonging to ClusterQueues that are borrowing quota.
 - Workloads with the lowest priority.
 - Workloads that have been admitted more recently.